Home / Disorders / Spinal Cord Injury

 Our treatment program at Plexus

-At Plexus, our experiments with Stem Cell Therapy have yielded promising results for treating Spinal Cord Injury.
-Stem cells are self-renewing and possess the unique ability to ‘become’ any cell in an organism.
-With Dr Na’eem Sadiq at the helm, our spinal cord specialists turn stem cells into neurons to replace the ones lost in a spinal cord injury.
+At Plexus, our experiments with Cell Therapy have yielded promising results for treating Spinal Cord Injury. cells are self-renewing and possess the unique ability to ‘become’ any cell in an organism.
+With Dr Na’eem Sadiq at the helm, our spinal cord specialists turn cells into neurons to replace the ones lost in a spinal cord injury.
 Thereby, we successfully restore the neural function to a point where you can recover enough mobility and function to lead an independent life.

-Our team of neurologists and therapists has extensive experience in providing the best Spinal Cord Injury rehabilitation, comprising Stem Cell Therapy, Physical Therapy, and Occupational Therapy.
+Our team of neurologists and therapists has extensive experience in providing the best Spinal Cord Injury rehabilitation, comprising Cell Therapy, Physical Therapy, and Occupational Therapy.
 Recognized globally for our advanced care, we take a holistic approach to rehabilitation that includes a range of exercises for both complete and incomplete Spinal Cord Injuries.

 Our spinal cord treatment programs encompass activities like: